WhenLifeHandsYouLemons/Encryptext/README.md

 Encryptext can do what Notepad does, and more.
 You can edit, format, and encrypt files securely, while also editing regular text files with ease.

+## Installation

+1. Go to "<https://github.com/WhenLifeHandsYouLemons/Encryptext/releases>" to download the "`Encryptext.zip`" file from the latest release.
+2. Extract the zip file.
+3. Run the "`installer.exe`" file.
+4. Follow the instructions on the screen.
+5. Run the "`Encryptext.exe`" file to get started!

 ## Features

-Encryptext can open a muiltitude of file types such as, but not limited to:
+Encryptext can open a multitude of file types such as, but not limited to:

 1. `.txt`
 2. `.py`